-To achieve this, the Agency works closely with regional stakeholders with similar priorities, such as Ronalpia for social enterprise projects, Tubà for urban living, Lab’Eau&Nature in the Miribel Jonage park for biodiversity, UrbaLyon for regional integration and now the Maison Métropolitane d’Insertion pour l’Emploi for social inclusion.
+To achieve this, the Agency works closely with regional stakeholders with similar priorities, such as Ronalpia for social enterprise projects, Tubà for urban living, Lab’Eau&Nature in the Miribel Jonage park for biodiversity, UrbaLyon for regional integration, for a long time with Pôle emploi and now the Maison Métropolitaine d’Insertion d’insertion pour l’emploi (MMIE).

 In addition, Aderly was the first French economic development agency to be awarded Label LUCIE certification in 2015 for its commitments to the environment (supporting the Lyon metropolitan district’s regional climate, air and energy plan, waste sorting with the disability-friendly company Elise, analysing its digital footprint etc.), society (collaborations with HandiShare, sponsoring the equal opportunity association “Nos Quartiers ont des Talents” etc.) and ethics (supplier codes, ethics and diversity charter etc.).